 Preserving the world’s forests is among the most cost-effective and efficient strategies we have to combat climate change.
 Of the top 20 solutions to global warming studied by Project Drawdown, a coalition of scientists and policymakers, five focus on forests, including preserving temperate rainforests (number 15).
 Another group of scientists found in 2017 that better forest management and reforestation efforts on a global scale could lower global emissions by nearly 16 gigatons by 2030.

-But preserving what forests the world still has is a tall order when climate change-denying, pro-extractive industry leaders like Trump and Brazilian President Jair Bolsonaro are in power in two of the world’s countries with the largest amount of forest.
+But preserving what forests the world still has is a tall order when climate change-denying, pro-extractive industry leaders like Trump (until recently) and Brazilian President Jair Bolsonaro are in power in two of the world’s countries with the largest amount of forest.
 Globally, we’ve been heading in the wrong direction for years.
 Between 2001 and 2019, according to Global Forest Watch, the world lost 1.5 million square miles of forest, an area nearly as large as India and Pakistan combined.

 Reversing the trend of global deforestation is only the beginning.
 The IPCC report warned that under certain scenarios, holding the worst impacts of climate change at bay may require as much as 3.6 million square miles of more forest, an area the size of the entire continental United States.

 The majestic trees of the Alaskan rainforest were cut down almost as soon as humans arrived on these forested islands.
-Early indigenous settlers carved sleek seagoing canoes out of single Sitka spruce logs, built homes and carved totem poles out of red cedar and made canoe paddles and ceremonial items out of yellow cedar.
+Early indigenous settlers carved sleek seagoing canoes out of single Sitka spruce logs, built homes and carved totem poles out of red cedar, and made canoe paddles and ceremonial items out of yellow cedar.
 When a mission from the Russian-American Company arrived in the early 1800s, an official remarked that “the rugged shores are covered with trees as thickly as wild animals are covered with fur.”

 In 1867, the U.S. bought the Alaska territory from Russia — 586,000 square miles of forest, tundra, ice and rock.
 Many people at the time called it “Seward’s Folly” after Secretary of State William Seward, the main proponent of the $7.2 million deal — about $125 million in today’s dollars.
 Timber was far from Seward’s mind when he signed the deal.
 But two years later, in Sitka, he announced that: “No beam or pillar or spar or mast or plank is ever required in either the land or the naval architecture of any civilized state greater in length and width than the trees which can be hewn down on the coasts of the islands and rivers here.”

-In 1907, Theodore Roosevelt, who was famously fond of the wilderness, boxed off a patch of Southeast Alaska to establish a national forest called the Tongass; over years, he added more territory until eventually it took over the entirety of the region, around 16.5 million acres.
+In 1907, Theodore Roosevelt, who was famously fond of the wilderness, boxed off a patch of Southeast Alaska to establish a national forest called the Tongass; over years, he added more territory until eventually, it took over the entirety of the region, around 16.5 million acres.
 It is by far the largest national forest in the country, more than two and a half times the size of the Humboldt-Toiyabe Forest in California, the next largest, and five times bigger than Death Valley, the largest national park outside of Alaska.
 The Tongass National Forest is bigger than 10 American states.

 National forests, however, are not conservation areas.
 The United States Forest Service is a division of the Department of Agriculture for a reason.
-The forests it manages were and to a large extent still are considered tree farms: public land managed for timber.
-The forest service today is the country’s second-largest landowner (193 million acres), its greatest roadbuilder (around 380,000 miles — 15 times the circumference of the globe at the Equator) and a relentless advocate for cutting the trees on the land it owns.
-At the time he demarcated the Tongass, Roosevelt wanted the forest service to ensure a continuous and eternal supply of timber for the growing nation.
-Gifford Pinchot, his first forest service chief, wrote in 1905 that the timber in the territory under his control “is there to be used, now and in the future. … The more it is used, the better.”
+The forests it manages were, and to a large extent still are, considered tree farms: public land managed for timber.
+The Forest Service today is the country’s second-largest landowner (193 million acres), its greatest roadbuilder (around 380,000 miles — 15 times the circumference of the globe at the Equator) and a relentless advocate for cutting the trees on the land it owns.
+At the time he demarcated the Tongass, Roosevelt wanted the Forest Service to ensure a continuous and eternal supply of timber for the growing nation.
+Gifford Pinchot, his first Forest Service chief, wrote in 1905 that the timber in the territory under his control “is there to be used, now and in the future. … The more it is used, the better.”

 Some knew even then that Southeast Alaska’s timber was remarkable.
 Red cedar repels moths and is resistant to decay, making it excellent for furniture and shingles.
 Yellow cedar barely rots — dead ones standing even for decades have the same strength as live ones.
 Sitka spruce is lightweight and incredibly strong.
-It is prized for making musical instruments like guitars and pianos, and recently a test found a board 2.5 inches thick could bear the weight of a loaded train car.
+It is prized for making musical instruments like guitars and pianos, and recently, a test found a board 2.5 inches thick could bear the weight of a loaded train car.
 During the world wars, it was used extensively to make airplanes.
 As an article in “The Timberman” reported:

 Here is a wood that the chiefs of aeronautic science of the world commandeer to make possible the building of their formidable air fleets.
 To spruce has been accorded the highest privilege for service ever conferred on any wood in the history of the world.
 It is the autocrat of timbers.
 Military genius bows before it.
 Its clean, milky color, fine texture and wonderful strength, combined with extreme lightness, has given it a place in a world’s struggle never enjoyed by any other wood since nations went to war.
 It bears its responsibilities with grace and ease.
 Its laurels are easily worn.
 It is an uncrowned king.
 Its value can hardly be measured.
 Through the creation of great air squadrons, the lasting peace of the world is hastened and democracy is made safe.